CortexVideoServices/Server/README.md

-# Backend python SDK for the Cortex Video Services
+# Server side of the Cortex Video Services SDK

 #### Before install
 It is preferable to use a virtual environment of Python 3.8 and latest